biscuit-auth/website/docs/src/Specifications.md

 from the `symbols` field of each block, starting from the `authority` block and all the following blocks, ordered by their index.

-The verifier will create a Datalog "world", and add to this world its own facts and rules: ambient data from the request, lists of users and roles, etc.
+The authorizer will create a Datalog "world", and add to this world its own facts and rules: ambient data from the request, lists of users and roles, etc.

 - the facts from the authority block